vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Vijayā—the name is given to several tithis o. g. śu.
 7 falling on

 Sunday is so called (Bhav.
-U. 43.2, VKK9, HK 625, PC 105 ); vide also entry Vijayavidhi; the Garuda (1.
+U. 43.2, VKK9, HK 625, PC 105 ); vide also entry Vijayavidhi; the Garuḍa (1.
 136. 1-2 ) notes that dvādaśī or ekādaśī joined to Sravana-naksatra is so called; KKV 349, KR 287–291.
 Vijayā-saptamī occurg in E. I. III.
 53–56 and I. A vol. 25 p.
 345, Torkhede grant of Rāstrakūta king Govinda, dated in sake 735 current (813 AD.)
 Pausa.
 VKK 36 states that if Vijayā-saptami has the Sun in Hasta it is called 'mahā-mahā'; śu.
 Ekādaśī when it has Punarvasu naksatra is called Vijayā; HK 633

 quoting Vi.
 Dh.
 Vijayāsaptamı»(1) on 7th of su. with Sunday; titbi-vrata;

 Sun deity; KKV 127-129 = HV I. 663-64 (both quote a few verses from Bhav.
 U. 43.
 1-30 );( 2 ) on M. śu.
-7th; tithi ; Sun deity; fast on that day and repeating one thousand names of the Sun (set out in HV I. pp. 707-716 ); for a year; reward-freedom from diseases and sins; HV I. 705-717; (3) Garuda (I. 130.
+7th; tithi ; Sun deity; fast on that day and repeating one thousand names of the Sun (set out in HV I. pp. 707-716 ); for a year; reward-freedom from diseases and sins; HV I. 705-717; (3) Garuḍa (I. 130.
 7–8) notices another variety of this vrata performed on seven saptamīs by fasting and foregoing wheat, māṣa, yava, ṣastika, bell-metal vessel, food ground on stones, honey, sexual intercourse, meat, wine, oil bath,

 collyrium and sesame.
 Vijayāyajñasaptami-on M. śu.
 7; tithi; Sun deity; for one year,